DPotoyan/Chem324/_build/LEC1-Chem324.md

 ![Black body radiation guide from PhD comics](./images/Black_body_rad.jpg){width=50%}

-## Thermodynamically speaking
+## Thermodynamically speaking.

-**A black body is an idealized system which is in equilibrium, maintained at some constant Temperature T which both absorbs and emits every wavelength of electromagnetic radiation.**
+_A black body is an idealized system which is in equilibrium, maintained at some constant Temperature T which both absorbs and emits every wavelength of electromagnetic radiation_

  Equilibrium condition in thermodynamics means that the system emits as much energy as it absorbs.
 In other words outflux = influx.
 The reason its called black body is that it absorbs every wavelength that hits the surface, therefore, appearing as 100% perfect black object.
 If an object has a color, it is because it is reflecting certain wavelengths of light which then gets detected by our eye retina.
 The distribution of wavelengths, which is emitted by a blackbody, is determined only by its temperature.